-To file for bankruptcy under Chapter 7, you must pass a financial means test.
-If your income is less than the median income in California, you likely qualify for Chapter 7.
-If it is higher than the median income, you may still qualify if, over the next five years, your disposable income (your gross income minus allowed expenses) will be less than $11,725*, or less than 25 percent* of your nonpriority unsecured debt (such as credit cards).
+To file for bankruptcy under Chapter 7, you must pass a financial means test known as the California Bankruptcy Means Test.
+If your income is less than the median income in California, you likely qualify for Chapter 7 bankruptcy.
+If it is higher than the median income, you may still qualify for bankruptcy if, over the next five years, your disposable income (your gross income minus allowed expenses) will be less than $11,725*, or less than 25 percent* of your nonpriority unsecured debt (such as credit cards).

 It does not matter if you have extensive debt or if you are solvent or insolvent.
-The means test is the only financial requirement that you must meet to file for Chapter 7 bankruptcy.
+The means test is the only financial requirement that you must meet to qualify for Chapter 7 bankruptcy filing.